There are many meaningful ways to support The Center for Family Justice.

 Want to host a third-party event without holding an event?
 Then Friends Asking Friends is for you.
 Click the link to set a goal and then send an email to your friends asking for help to reach your goal.
 You can raise money without leaving your house.
 How easy is that!

-- Safe home: Single-bed sheets and blankets, towels, pillows, shower curtains, writing journals, pens, pencils, crayons, markers, activity and coloring books, backpacks; school supplies.
+- Safe home: New single-bed sheets and blankets, towels, pillows, writing journals, pens, pencils, crayons, markers, activity and coloring books (for any age,).

-- Baby Items: Diapers and Pull Ups (all sizes), formula, baby food, diaper rash ointment, baby powder, baby wipes, Q-tips, blankets, crib sheets.
+- Baby Items: Diapers and Pull Ups (all sizes, but sizes 4, 5 & 6 are often needed most), formula, baby food, diaper rash ointment, baby powder, baby wipes, Q-tips, new blankets and crib sheets and new infant onesies.

 Alternate energy provider

 Register The Center for Family Justice as your favorite charity at Amazon Smiles and then every time you shop Amazon, shop on the Smile page.
-A portion of each sale will go toward The Center, with no extra cost to you.
+A portion of each sale will go toward CFJ, with no extra cost to you.

 Hope Starts Here!